curiousquantumelephant777/holistic-benign-thyroid-remodeling/README.md

 ## **Future Directions:**
 - Investigating the biochemical and epigenetic factors behind these changes
 - Exploring the potential for GDNF stimulation in the treatment of benign asymptomatic and symptomatic thyroid nodules
+- Modeling the "wider-than-tall" shift as a homeomorphic transformation and investigating if the curvature of the follicular wall affects the diffusion rate of GDNF or other signaling molecules.

 ## **References**